estellederrien/python-optimizations/README.md

 # Latest news :

 02/04/2024 : Finally back on the project, Starting the old french files translations, then, I will go further with more complex optimizations, including Dynamic optimizations.
+Please allow a few time before I start Translating theses old notebooks from French to English, Don't know If I will translate all of variables too.

 # Espanol